 This is definitely one of those places that you don’t need an itinerary.
 Just walk and take it all in.
-If you travel back to London or another city in the same day, try to take some of the calming effect you get from Windsor and Eton with you.
+If you travel back to London or another city on the same day, try to take some of the calming effects you get from Windsor and Eton with you.

 This might be just me, but I’m sure some of you can relate…when I travel, I want to do it all and see it all and take all the photos.
 I rarely stuff to take it in.
 Sit down, look around.
 Feel the sun, wind or rain.
 Hear the sounds that surround you.
 Touch the old bridge.
 Smile and engage with the people around you.

 Travel is not about just checking places off a list, it’s about the experience.
 Please don’t forget to experience wherever it is you go.